Melissa Errico: Writing

+Errico's writing career has developed over the years alongside her work as an actress, singer and concert artist.
+Her essays and other writing have explored theater, music, New York life and the experience of performing.

 She has penned several columns in The New York Times since 2016 providing wry and illuminating takes on the performers' life.
 These include columns which discuss returning to ingenue roles later in life, her experience as a headliner performer on a themed cruise, gender politics, her time with composer Michel Legrand, the recent trend of home-taping for auditions, the process of digitally rehearsing and producing a full musical production of Meet Me in St. Louis during the COVID-19 pandemic, a costume fitting for her first live concert since the pandemic began, an essay about being on the road examining a performer's life, before and after the pandemic, and a profile piece on cabaret icon Marilyn Maye ahead of her 95th birthday and long-awaited Carnegie Hall debut.

+Errico added to her writings on Stephen Sondheim with a January 2026 contribution to the New York Times feature "5 Minutes That Will Make You Love Sondheim," which also included contributions from Judy Collins, Mandy Patinkin, Renée Fleming, Michael R. Jackson and Tony Kushner.
+Each contributor selected a work by Sondheim, and Errico chose "Finishing the Hat" from Sunday in the Park with George, writing about the relationship between Sondheim’s music and lyrics and the sacrifices involved in artistic creation.
+She also discussed her correspondence with Sondheim about interpreting the song from a woman’s perspective.
+Errico added to her writings on Stephen Sondheim with a January 2026 contribution to the New York Times feature "5 Minutes That Will Make You Love Sondheim," which also included contributions from Judy Collins, Mandy Patinkin, Renée Fleming, Michael R. Jackson and Tony Kushner.
+Each contributor selected a work by Sondheim, and Errico chose "Finishing the Hat" from Sunday in the Park with George, writing about the relationship between Sondheim’s music and lyrics and the sacrifices involved in artistic creation.
+She also discussed her correspondence with Sondheim about interpreting the song from a woman’s perspective.
+Later in 2026 she contributed a story to the Times feature "More New York stories from notable contributors helping to mark Metropolitan Diary's 50th anniversary."

-She wrote an expanded article on her experiences with Legrand, which was published in the French magazine La Règle du Jeu.
+She wrote an expanded article on her experiences with Legrand, which was published in the French magazine :fr: La Règle du jeu.

 She has also written several essays for the wellness/lifestyle magazine The Purist.

 Errico was a principal speaker at the Annual Broadway Blessing in 2013.